 Carrots, onions and garlic cooked in a pot.

-How to cut a pumpkin
+How do I cut a pumpkin for cooking?

 Start by cutting a thin slice off the top of the pumpkin to remove the stem.
 Cut the pumpkin in half lengthwise with a sharp knife.
 Use a large spoon to scoop all the seeds out of your pumpkin, then it’s ready for the oven.

-How to roast a pumpkin
+How do I roast a whole pumpkin?

 Preheat the oven to 400 degrees F. Coat a sheet pan with cooking spray.
 Place your pumpkin halves, cut side down, on the pan.
 Bake for 45 minutes or until pumpkin flesh is very tender.
 Scoop out the cooked flesh, then discard the pumpkin shell.